Rock County Court Records

 Phone: (608) 743-2200

-Office hours follow the same schedule as the Clerk of Circuit Court: Monday through Friday, 8:00 AM to 5:00 PM.
+Office hours match those of the Clerk of Circuit Court: Monday through Friday, 8:00 AM to 5:00 PM.

 Searching Probate Records